Professional Communication Core Courses

 PCM 300 Advanced Writing: Professional Applications (3 credits)

-PCM 320 Advanced Media Studies and Multimedia Production (3 credits)
+PCM 320* Advanced Media Studies and Multimedia Presentation (3 credits) OR (Micro

-Deeper understandings of major theoretical perspectives and research methods in the communication discipline and profession are emphasized in this upper-level course.
+Prereq.
+PCM 250 or 320; AC 413 or concurrent registration - Deeper understandings of major Theoretical perspectives and research methods in the communication discipline and profession are emphasized in this upper-level course.
 The student examines how communication theory and research informs professional practice and how professional practice informs communication theory.
 She employs a systematic approach to prepare an extensive proposal for problem-base communication research.
 Her work supports and prepares her for such contexts as graduate school and grant writing.